aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathlimit/__init__/_index.md

 ## __init__ {#imathelement-imathelement}
-Initializes a new instance of the MathLimit class.
+Initializes a new instance of the MathLimit class with lower limit

 ```python